 - A cow has to pump 400 litres of blood through her heart to produce 1 litre of milk

-- A lactating cow drinks more than120 litres of water a day and eats up to 75kgs of grass and 6kgs of grain
+- A lactating cow drinks more than 120 litres of water a day and eats up to 75kgs of grass and 6kgs of grain

-- When the milk leaves the cow it is at blood temperature (38C) and is cooled to 4˚C within 1 hour
+- When the milk leaves the cow it is at blood temperature (38˚C) and it is then cooled to 4˚C within 1 hour

-- A cow has 4 stomachs (ruminant) consisting reticulum, rumen, omasum and abomasum.
+- A cow has 4 stomachs (ruminant) consisting of the reticulum, rumen, omasum and abomasum.
 Feed is consumed quickly, and then regurgitated from the rumen for further chewing (cudding) whilst the cow rests.
 It then passes further along the digestive system.
 Sheep, goats and deer are also ruminants

-- There are 1.8 million dairy cows in Australia producing ~9.2 billion litres of milk every year.
+- There are 1.8 million dairy cows in Australia producing ~9.7 billion litres of milk every year.
 70% is produced in Victoria

-- The number of dairy farms in Australia has more than halved from 22,000 (1980) to fewer than 8,000 today.
+- The number of dairy farms in Australia has more than halved from 22,000 in 1980 to fewer than 6,500 today

 - The average Australian dairy farm has 284 cows

 - Australia exports about 34% of its milk